 - what in this specific offense did the person do?

-- was there actually a victim or is it just somebody chatting with an undercover federal agent for example.
+- was there a victim, or is it just somebody chatting with an undercover federal agent, for example.

 Impact on Victim

-But, if you get the federal sentencing guideline and you look to see where you fall in your criminal history -- for example.
-Let's say you have no criminal history, then you'd be a criminal history 1.
+But, if you get the federal sentencing guideline and look to see where you fall in your criminal history -- for example.
+Let's say you have no criminal record; then you'd be a criminal history 1.

 Sex Offender Registration

 Most federal sex crime convictions will result in mandatory registration as a sex offender with the National Sex Offender Registry.
 This publicly viewed online registration contains details of each offender, such as name, address, photo, and the specific sex crime.